Prevent starving babies by safely and humanely excluding wildlife

 Animals who are trapped often injure themselves and might die while trying to escape.

 Mother animals are especially motivated to fight hard to escape as they know their little ones are waiting for them.
-Injured mother raccoons may not be able to care for their babies, even if they are back with their littler.
+Injured mother raccoons may not be able to care for their babies, even if they are back with their litter.

 How to avoid causing animal suffering when you have unwanted wildlife on your property?